resisigu/application-example/README.md

 This code will show you how to integrate LidoJS into an application to make it works like Canva application.

+Latest features
+- We added Drag and drop layers from sidebar into the design

 🎨 Introducing Our Innovative Graphic Design Tool